dawidbrudny/React-APP---Tic-Tac-Toe/README.md

 ## General Information
 - A project that includes a game of tic-tac-toe.
 The game was written in JSX and divided into several folders and components.
-You can play it by choosing one of two difficulty levels.
-The first one is easy and the second one is intermediate.
+You can play it by choosing one of two options.
+The first one is playing with another player on the same computer and the second one is opportunity to play with AI that is on the intermediate level.
 Finally, I performed a few tests to check what tests in React applications actually are (nothing major).
 - When I was learning JavaScript and later React, I did not focus on the aesthetic side of my projects.
 Perhaps the biggest drawback of this application is that it is not responsive.
 The project only runs correctly on the desktop.
 - The main goal of this project was to consolidate the knowledge from the course.
 I started learning React because it is the most popular framework when it comes to JavaScript.